Squat or ScrumTruk: which is best for quadriceps training for athletes?

 McLaughlin et al. (1978) confirmed these findings.
 One of its major observations was "a general trend for the high-skilled subjects to exhibit more extensor-dominant thigh torques than the less skilled."
 In particular, the three world-class subjects had the greatest extensor-dominant thigh torques.

-With respect to trunk torque, it was noted that it "increased linearly the more a subject's trunk angle decreased."
+For trunk torque, it was noted that it "increased linearly the more a subject's trunk angle decreased."
 The angle referred to was that between the trunk and the horizontal at the hip joint.

 McLaughlin et al. (1977) found the mean trunk angles to be smaller for less-skilled subjects than for the high-skilled.
 The most recent study verified the related trend for less-skilled subjects to exhibit greater trunk torques than more highly-skilled subjects.
 "It would appear from the data that high-skilled subjects attempt to minimize the trunk torque and do so largely by reducing forward trunk lean."